 Regular Eye Exams

-Routine comprehensive eye exams are critical for detecting underlying visual issues early.
-Optometrists trained in behavioral or developmental vision care can identify conditions like convergence insufficiency or subtle tracking problems that might otherwise go unnoticed in standard screenings.
+Routine eye exams are critical for detecting visual issues early.
+Optometrists trained in behavioral or developmental vision care can spot conditions like convergence insufficiency or subtle tracking problems.
+Standard screenings often miss these issues.

 Corrective Lenses and Assistive Tools

-Corrective lenses can address refractive errors like astigmatism, while specialized lenses — including blue light filters or tinted glasses — may reduce visual strain for individuals sensitive to light or digital screens.
-Pairing corrective eyewear with adaptive tools (such as screen overlays, larger text formatting, or scheduled visual breaks) can make a significant difference in comfort and concentration.
+Corrective lenses address refractive errors like astigmatism.
+Specialized options include blue light filters or tinted glasses for people sensitive to light.
+Pairing corrective eyewear with adaptive tools can make a big difference:

 FAQs

-Can ADHD affect vision directly?
-ADHD doesn’t cause visual impairment, but it can impact how the brain processes visual information.
-This can lead to challenges like visual fatigue, blurred focus, or sensitivity to light and movement.
+ADHD does not cause visual impairment directly.
+However, it can affect how the brain processes visual information.
+This may lead to visual fatigue, blurred focus, or sensitivity to light and movement.

-How can vision problems influence ADHD-related challenges?
-When visual input is unclear or misaligned, the brain expends extra effort to interpret it.
-This can amplify feelings of mental exhaustion, inattention, or irritability — common experiences for people managing ADHD.
+When visual input is unclear or misaligned, the brain uses extra effort to interpret it.
+This amplifies mental exhaustion, inattention, or irritability.
+These are already common experiences for people managing ADHD.

 Taking the Next Step

-Vision and attention are deeply interconnected — and addressing one can improve the other.
-If you or your child experience persistent visual strain, reading fatigue, or attention challenges, a thorough eye evaluation can reveal crucial insights.
+Vision and attention are deeply connected.
+Addressing one can improve the other.
+If you or your child deal with ongoing visual strain, reading fatigue, or attention challenges, a thorough eye evaluation can reveal important insights.

 Haven Health Autism Assessments proudly serves Portland, Vancouver, Irvington, Alameda, Sabin, Lake Oswego, Camas, Ridgefield, West Linn, Sherwood, Happy Valley, Felida, and Hockinson.